Updated March 31, 2026

 - Commercial auto liability minimums in South Dakota are $25,000/$50,000/$25,000, so any business-owned patrol or response vehicle should be reviewed against those limits.

-- South Dakota requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter when a security company rents office, training, or storage space.
+- Most commercial leases in South Dakota require proof of general liability coverage, which can matter when a security company rents office, training, or storage space.

 - Security firms should confirm that liability coverage is written to fit their operations, including third-party claims, bodily injury, property damage, and legal defense tied to guard duties.